AzureKn1ght/WhizPlatform/README.md

 <!-- SMART CONTRACTS -->
 ## Smart Contracts

 These are the smart contracts deployed to the [Mumbai Testnet](https://mumbai.polygonscan.com/) on the [Polygon Blockchain](https://polygon.technology/).
-In order to add the custom ERC-20 tokens to your MetaMask wallet, please refer to the following guide: [How to add unlisted tokens (custom tokens) in MetaMask](https://metamask.zendesk.com/hc/en-us/articles/360015489031-How-to-add-unlisted-tokens-custom-tokens-in-MetaMask).
+In order to add the tokens to your MetaMask wallet, please refer to the following guide: [How to add unlisted tokens (custom tokens) in MetaMask](https://metamask.zendesk.com/hc/en-us/articles/360015489031-How-to-add-unlisted-tokens-custom-tokens-in-MetaMask).
 <br>
 <br>